 Well, what colors do you hate?
 Ok, so you can rule those out.
 What’s left?
 Out of those, what looks good together?
 Are you thinking of a monochromatic scheme, where it’s various shades of one color?
 Or are you thinking of two different complementary colors?
 If you really aren’t sure, do some surfing online on art.com and see what catches your eye.
 Even taking a look at your wardrobe is a good place to start – you will notice that there are certain colors that you always wear, and certain colors you avoid like the plague.

-Once you have an idea of the palette you’d like to work with, you can swing by www.chantalclaire.com and try picturing the designs there in those colors.
+Once you have an idea of the palette you’d like to work with, you can swing by www.chantalclaire.com and try picturing the designs we have there in your chosen colors.
 We will recolor any of our designs to match any color scheme at no extra charge, because we are totally awesome like that and don’t think you should have to pay extra for that sort of thing.
 And hey – we may even have example of previous client work in your chosen color scheme to show you, so it never hurts to get in touch.

-As you can see, the design is the same yet each invitation evokes a different feeling with it’s choice of colors and fonts.
+As you can see, the design is the same yet each invitation evokes a different feeling because of the colors and fonts used.
 Hopefully these examples will give you an idea if you’re at a loss for color palettes, and will show you a few possibilities with the Swirls design.

 I have a feeling a lot of my clientele is too young to know the song referenced in the title.
 Now I have a case of the sads.
 GAWD I’M SO OLD.

 Now that that’s out of the way… What’s your favorite candy?
 I’m Canadian, and miss good Canadian stuff like Allen’s toffee and Smarties now that I live in the States.
 And no, not Smarties like the round pastel stuff you get at Halloween.
 Canadians know those are called Rockets.